OpenLightingProject/website/download_and_install/compiling_from_source.md

     autoreconf -i

 OLA uses autotools for building.
-Run
+Run `./configure --help` to see all options.

+If building OLA for a specific purpose, or on a low-power system such as a Raspberry Pi, consider using `--disable-all-plugins` and enabling only the specific plugins you plan on using.
+For example:

-     ./configure --help
+    ./configure --disable-all-plugins --enable-e131 --enable-osc

+will build only the E1.31 (sACN) and OSC plugins, saving significant build time.

-to see all options.
-The most popular option is `--enable-python-libs` to build the Python client module.
-If you want to use the RDM responder tests, add `--enable-rdm-tests`.
+Other popular options are `--enable-python-libs` for using the Python client library, or `--enable-rdm-tests` for the RDM responder tests.

 Once you’ve decided on the options, it’s time to build OLA.